saadl27/PuckoPolis/README.md

 This command should show nothing as no link with any remote has yet been established.

 > [!WARNING]
-> DON'T FORGET to replace `username` with your github username in this following command!!
+> DON'T FORGET to replace `username` with your github username in the following commands

 <div class="box"><pre>
 git remote add origin https://github.com/username/TPIntro1.git